It doesn’t happen often.

 Unless, of course, we’re talking about Maine’s amateur biathlete circuit, which includes stops in Norway and Jefferson.
 In that case, we’re ALL biathletes, even if we’ve never ever been on cross-country skis and even if our sharp-shooting experience is limited to childhood Nerf-gun fights and that time we used the kitchen sink sprayer to combat a really big spider.

 Roberts Farm Preserve has equipment to borrow if you don’t have your own (in fact, the snowshoes and cross-country skies are always free to use when the warming hut is open, generally 10 a.m. to 4 p.m. on Saturdays and Sundays.
 Donations always appreciated, of course.
 Read more about that .)

-Hidden Valley Nature Center in Jefferson hosts the Midcoast Concervancy Biathlon every year, which is another beginner-friendly opportunity to give biathlon a try, even if you’ve never even skied before.
-The 2019 event is scheduled for March 2.
+Hidden Valley Nature Center in Jefferson hosts the Midcoast Conservancy Biathlon every year, which is another beginner-friendly opportunity to give biathlon a try, even if you’ve never even skied before.
+The 2020 event is scheduled for February 29.
 There are races for different abilities – beginner, intermediate and advanced, as well as categories for snowshoes and fat bikes – but again, people’s minds are more on a good time.
 While you’re not racing, enjoy veggie chili and hot chocolate from the Alna General Store.

 None need to tote your own rifle, either.
 The air rifles (or paintball rifles in the case of the Midcoast Conservancy Biathlon) are provided at all of these races, along with plenty of practice time and volunteers to help you out.
 And the rifles stay in the shooting area (you won’t be skiing around with them like the pros do, which is good for lots of reasons, most of which have to do with our collective fear of shooting our own eyes out.
 Thanks, “A Christmas Story”).